 This Is An Individualized Matter

 Picking the single right card based on your spending is going to be an individualized task at the end of the day.
 A simple way to see this is to compare the Chase Sapphire Reserve and the Citi DoubleCash.
 The Citi DoubleCash is a no-fee 2% cash back card.
-The Chase Sapphire Reserve has an out-of-pocket $150 annual fee ($450 minus $300 travel credit) and earns 3X Chase Ultimate Rewards points on dining and travel and 1X points on everything else.
+The Chase Sapphire Reserve has a “net” $150 annual fee ($450 minus $300 travel credit) and earns 3X Chase Ultimate Rewards points on dining and travel and 1X points on everything else.

 Those points have a minimum value of 1 cent each as a statement credit (this would be a horrible redemption, though), so effectively it is like getting a minimum of 3% back on dining and travel and 1% back on everything else.
 Choosing between those two cards, then, will largely come down to how much you spend on each category of dining, travel, and everything else.